 A little further along the trail is the upper part of the falls – a truly breathtaking area.
-Feeling the mist from the water hit your face was a welcome cool-down from the summer heat.
+Feeling the mist from Alberta Falls hit your face was a welcome cool-down from the summer heat.

-The water was cold, but definitely worth taking off my shoes to put my feet in.
+The water at The Loch was cold, but definitely worth taking off my shoes to put my feet in.
 It was so clear you could see all of the fish swimming around just under the surface.
 A lot of people were fishing in the lake – a must do next time!

-After a little picnic in the shade of the trees along the lake, we headed up to Sky Pond.
+After a little picnic in the shade of the trees along the lake, we continued the hike to Sky Pond.
+This would have been a perfect place to hang a hammock and chill for a while.
 The trails along the way were really fun – rocks and logs and wooden pathways over streams, not to mention more snow!

 After hiking about another mile from The Loch, we finally could see Timberline Falls in the distance.
 All we had to do was traverse the snowy mountainside ahead of us.
 Dammit.
 I really love snow when I’m prepared for it.
 But this was not one of those times.

 I would like to preface this next part by saying scrambling can look a lot like climbing if you are a novice.
 And it is a pretty scary concept for those of us who aren’t lovers of high up, fall-to-your-death kind of places.
-So, when we finally reached the rocks next to the waterfall that we were supposed to “scramble”/climb up, my dear hubby finally made the decision to turn back.
+So, when we finally reached the rocks next to Timberline Falls that we were supposed to “scramble”/climb up, my dear hubby finally made the decision to not continue the hike to Sky Pond and to turn back.

-On the way down, some genius person had constructed slides in the snow.
+On the way down from Timberline Falls, some genius person had constructed slides in the snow.
 And, despite my fear of flying down at the speed of light and soaring off into the nothingness, we took advantage of.
 It wasn’t as bad as I thought it would be and it was better than tumbling down head first after slipping…

 Even though my legs felt like jello, I all but raced down the mountain to get to the hot tub that I knew awaited me at the hotel room I had reserved.
 We could have driven home, but after 8 hours of hiking, who wants to do that?

-All in all it was a great day.
-We were a little upset that we didn’t make it to our destination, but were psyched to get to see so much beauty along the way and happy to have made it out of the treacherous snow field in one piece!
+All in all, it was a great day.
+We were a little upset that we didn’t finish the hike to Sky Pond, but were psyched to get to see so much beauty along the way and happy to have made it out of the treacherous snowfield in one piece!
 We learned long ago that along the trails of life (real and figurative) you have to just go with the flow if you want to keep a smile on your face.